MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-loading.md

 ---
-title: Use Connected Storage to load data
+title: Loading data with Connected Storage
 description: Code examples using Connected Storage to read data by calling ReadAsync or GetAsync. ms.assetid: c660a456-fe7d-453a-ae7b-9ecaa2ba0a15 ms.date: 02/27/2018